noloader/SHA-Intrinsics/README.md

 The x86 source files are based on code from Intel, and code by Sean Gulley for the miTLS project.
 You can find the miTLS GitHub at http://github.com/mitls.

 The ARM source files are based on code from ARM, and code by Johannes Schneiders, Skip Hovsmith and Barry O'Rourke for the mbedTLS project.
 You can find the mbedTLS GitHub at http://github.com/ARMmbed/mbedtls.
 Prior to ARM's implementation, Critical Blue provided the source code and pull request at http://github.com/CriticalBlue/mbedtls.

+If you want to test the programs but don't have a capable machine on hand, then you can use the Intel Software Development Emulator.
+You can find it at http://software.intel.com/en-us/articles/intel-software-development-emulator.